bgavran/GAN_Lecture_Materials/README.md

 # Generative Adversarial Networks Lecture

-### Petnica Summer School on Machine Learning 2017

-This repository contains the presentation and the code for the workshop for the GAN lecture on [PSIML 2017](http://psiml.petnica.rs/).
+This repository contains the presentation and the code for the workshop for my GAN lecture on which i presented on:
+* Petnica Summer School of Machine Learning [PSIML 2017](http://psiml.petnica.rs/).
+* Ruđer Bošković Institute internal seminars [IRB](http://www.irb.hr/)

 ![](assets/gan_training_regime.png)

 ---

+### Presentation

+Different versions of the presentation can be found in multiple branches.
+Newest version can be found [here](https://github.com/bgavran/GAN_Lecture_Materials/blob/irb_seminar/presentation/presentation.pdf) (November 2017).

 ### Workshop starting point